VishalX9/SIH_INTERNAL_HACK_PS_25002/README.md

 - 💻 **Source Code:** [GitHub Repository](https://github.com/ifrashadab/SafeTrail)

 ---
-### To deploy this project locally, please visit the GitHub repository and follow the provided instructions.
+### To deploy this project locally and learn more about it, visit the GitHub repository and follow the provided instructions.
 ---